Kandahar: 21st century

 In May 2010, Kandahar International Airport became subject of a combined rocket and ground attack by insurgents, following similar attacks on Kabul and Bagram in the preceding weeks.
 Although this attack did not lead to many casualties on the side of NATO forces, it did show that the militants are still capable of launching multiple, coordinated operations in Afghanistan.
 In June 2010, a shura was held by Afghan President Hamid Karzai with tribal and religious leaders of the Kandahar region.
 The meeting highlighted the need for support of NATO-led forces in order to stabilize parts of the province.

 By 2011, Kandahar became known as the assassination city of Afghanistan after witnessing many targeted killings.
 In July Ahmed Wali Karzai, brother of President Hamid Karzai, was shot by his long time head of security.
 Soon after the Quetta Shura of the Taliban claimed responsibility.
 The next day an Islamic cleric (mulla) of the famous Red Mosque in the Shahr-e Naw area of the city and a number of other people were killed by a Taliban suicide bomber who had hidden explosives inside his turban.
 On 27 July 2011, the mayor of the city, Ghulam Haider Hamidi, was assassinated by another Taliban militant who had hidden explosives in his turban.
 Two deputy mayors had been killed in 2010, while many tribal elders and Islamic clerics have also been assassinated in the last several years.

-Pakistan's Inter-Services Intelligence (ISI) spy network is often blamed as the masterminds behind the Taliban-led insurgency.
-The Afghan government alleges that the ISI is using the insurgents in the name of Islamic jihad to counter the growing influence of its rival India in Afghanistan and the Afghan claim regarding the disputed Durand Line border.
 The overwhelming majority of the victims in the attacks are ordinary Afghan civilians.
 On 6 June 2012, at least 21 civilians were killed and 50 others injured when two Taliban suicide bombers on motorcycles blew themselves up in a market area near Kandahar International Airport.

 On 4 May 2020, a policewoman was assassinated in the centre of Kandahar, making her the fifth policewoman to be killed during the previous two months in Kandahar.
-No group claimed responsibility for the killing of the policewomen.
+No group claimed responsibility for the killing of the policewomen by the end of the day of the reported event.

 On 12 August 2021, the Taliban captured Kandahar.
 After days of brutal clashes with ANA soldiers retreating from the city, the Taliban were finally able to capture the city.
 It became the twelfth provincial capital to be seized by Taliban as part of the wider 2021 Taliban offensive.

 On 15 October 2021, four suicide bombers killed dozens at a Shia mosque in the city.